 Of Counsel

-Dan Schneider is a nationally- recognized attorney, policy advocate, and campaign strategist.
+Dan Schneider is a nationally-recognized attorney, policy advocate, and campaign strategist.
 He has successfully led high-impact litigation and policy initiatives to improve the lives of people living in poverty.

 Dan served as class counsel in Oliver v.
 Chicago Housing Authority, a landmark federal class action challenging the Authority's overcharging its residents for rent.
 He was also instrumental in securing the establishment of major discount rate programs for every major gas, electric, and water utility in Illinois between 2023-2025, and has led efforts to pass state laws to protect consumers, domestic violence survivors, and children facing eviction.
+He also serves as class counsel in Kidd v.
+Pappas, a lawsuit against Cook County over its failure to properly compensate dispossessed homeowners under the Fifth and Eighth Amendments to the U.S. Constitution.

 Beyond the courtroom, Dan has played key roles in a number of campaigns, leveraging his legal and policy acumen to drive successful electoral and legislative outcomes.
 He collaborates closely with community groups, civil legal service providers, and government stakeholders to identify and address pressing issues that harm people and communities.
+He graduated from the University of Wisconsin Law School summa cum laude in 2017, and received his B.A. magna cum laude from Emerson College in 2012.

 Dan can be reached at dschneider@legalactionchicago.org